crowdsourcing-class/crowdsourcing-class.github.io/project.md

 Design an implement a method for Mechanical Turk Requesters to share qualification tests and the results of who passed the tests.
 Write a short paper describing the value of such a system, and comparing it to MTurk's master's qualification.
 Design a few qualifications of your own that you think would be broadly useful, possibly by reviewing the tasks currently posted on MTurk and generalizing the skill sets that are needed.

+### Fairness in rejection

+Design an adjudication system for work rejected by Mechanical Turk Requesters.
+The system should allow Workers to appeal rejections, and should have a mechanism for deciding whether the rejection was fair (in which case it would stand), or unfair (in which case it should be overturned, and the Worker should be paid).
+Possible ideas: design a second pass HIT that has other Turkers review the work, and decide whether it is acceptable or not.
+As part of this project you should specify what constraints are on the original HIT design to allow easy second pass reviewing and highlighting / explanation of why an assignment was rejected.
+You should also quantify the expected increase in costs to Requesters, based on variables like: rejection rate, original reward amount, reviewing cost estimate.

 ### Cognitive science experiments

 Choose some aspect of the cognitive science that can be tested through experiments on human subjects.
 One of my favorite examples of this is Lera Boroditsky's work testing various aspects of the Sapir–Whorf hypothesis that language influences they way that we think.
 Read Lera's article on how she used MTurk to test whether [metaphors change the way people reason](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0052961).
 Choose your own topic (or reimplement several classic experiments).
 Write a paper discussing your results, discussing whether MTurk provides a representative sample of subjects, and describing how to go about applying for Institutional Review Board approval for cognitive science experiments on MTurk.